-Proboscis in obstetric imaging usually refers to a rare anomaly where an anterior appendage like structure is seen projecting from about the midline fetal face/forehead.
+Proboscis is a rare congenital anomaly where an anterior appendage like structure is seen projecting from the midline fetal face/forehead.
 Depending on the exact location, this has further been classified into various sub types (e.g. inter-orbital proboscis).

 The presence of a proboscis can be associated with several anomalies which include: